 I really want to make it on my own.
 I want to prove that I can pay for my own home, my own beach house, my own cars, etc. If I can’t afford to buy something on my own I don’t buy it.
 End of story.
 When I’ve saved up enough money then I feel like I’ve earned the right to buy it.

 I also don’t want to be controlled.
 I want to make decisions on what kind of car to buy, where to buy property, what kind of house I want to own, etc. I fear that accepting the money means I will have to listen to the desires and wishes of those who gave it to me.
 To be perfectly honest I don’t want or need the influences of anyone outside my household.
 It’s difficult enough to find common ground with my spouse.
 I don’t want my in-laws or anyone else having say in our matters.

 Over the years my husband has adopted my philosophy.
 In the beginning he would have taken his parents money, but now he realizes that their gifts would allow them to have greater control in our lives then he desires.
 He’s also quite proud that we’ve been able to ‘make it on our own’.

 While this works well for us I wonder if we are missing out by not accepting the gifts we were offered.
-My brother-in-law has no problem taking handouts from his parents and as a result he is gaining a quick financial footing.
+Other family members have no problem taking handouts from their parents and as a result they are gaining a quick financial footing.
 This includes one property for now, but may include others in the near future.
 It also includes many other financial benefits.

 So what do you think?
 Do you accept the handouts of your parents or in-laws?
 If so, do those financial gifts come with strings attached and have you ever regretted your decision to accept their money?